edmadrid/lighthouse-dashboard/README.md

 Example: `./run-tests.sh ac.json` will:
 - Test all sites in `/src/inputs/ac.json`
 - Generate a dashboard at `/dist/ac.html`
-- Automatically update the tabbed index at `/dist/index.html`
+- Automatically update the index at `/dist/index.html`

-**Required:** You must specify a JSON filename.
-The script will show available JSON files if none is provided.